Distinguished Alumni Award

 From 2005 – 2007, Andre received several more commendations and unit commendations for successfully developing and implementing a sting operation that solved many outstanding larcenies and led to arrest, collecting DNA evidence, which led to the arrest of a suspect and investigating multiple assaults in town that led to the arrest of four suspects.

 After retiring from the Glastonbury Police Department, Andre became involved with Hockanum Industries, a non-profit organization that provides remunerative employment and training opportunities to developmentally disabled individuals, as a member of the Board of Directors and as the Acting Executive Director until 2011.
 In this role, Andre hired and managed staff, developed office policies and worked with the employee union and the Connecticut Department of Social Services.

 In addition to his role at the Glastonbury Police Department and Hockanum Industries, Andre has operated his own business in electronic security since 1987.
 Gold Shield Home Security Services specializes in residential and commercial burglar and fire alarm systems and closed-circuit camera systems.

-Andre has brought extraordinary credit to Goodwin College through his 27 years in law enforcement and his countless professional achievements.
+Andre has brought extraordinary credit to Goodwin University through his 27 years in law enforcement and his countless professional achievements.